eminmdzd/big-co-md3/README.md

 ## Security Patterns

-The system uses a combination of phrases, images, and icons for security patterns:
+The system uses universally recognizable symbols for pattern creation:

-- **Phrases**: Common statements that users can remember easily
-- **Images**: Visual elements that add a graphical component to the pattern
-- **Icons**: Emoji icons that provide a quick visual reference
+- **Numbers**: Numeric emojis (1️⃣, 2️⃣, 3️⃣, etc.) that are language-independent
+- **Shapes**: Shape emojis (⭐, 🔶, 🔷, etc.) that are visually distinctive
+- **Objects**: Object emojis (🏠, 🚗, ⚽, etc.) that are easily recognizable worldwide

-Users must select a combination of these elements to create their unique security pattern.
+Users must select one element from each category to create their unique 3-element pattern.
+Elements are randomly shuffled for each user to ensure pattern uniqueness and security.

 ## Authentication Flow

 1. **User Registration**: User creates an account with username, email, and password
-2. **Pattern Setup**: User selects a combination of phrases, images, and icons
+2. **Pattern Setup**: User selects a pattern of one number, one shape, and one object
 3. **Login Process**:
    - User enters username and password
    - If valid, user is prompted to verify their security pattern
 4. **Pattern Verification**: User must correctly enter their security pattern to gain access
 5. **Account Security**: After 5 failed pattern attempts, the account is temporarily locked

+## Alternative Setup Flow

+Users can also set up their security pattern through a secure link sent via email:

+1. **Email Notification**: System sends email with a secure one-time-use setup link
+2. **Direct Setup**: User clicks link and is taken directly to pattern setup (no login required)
+3. **Pattern Creation**: User selects their pattern elements
+4. **Link Invalidation**: After successful setup, the link is immediately invalidated
+5. **Automatic Login**: User is logged in and can access the system

+This alternative flow makes it easier for users to complete their security setup.

 ## Project Structure